sjsrey/ors/ors.md

 individual studies.
-But consider a meta-analysis on steroids where what is available to the meta-researcher is not just data in the form of the final estimation results of previous papers, but rather the original data, estimation code and software and ancillary materials used to generate the reported estimation results.
+But consider a meta-analysis on steroids where what is available to the meta-researcher is not just data in the form of the final estimation results of previous papers, but rather the original data, estimation code and software, and ancillary materials used to generate the reported estimation results.